oracle/graal/truffle/docs/Inlining.md

 * Expanded - This state means that the call target was partially evaluated (thus, considered for inlining) but a decision was made not to inline.
-This could be due to inlining budget limitations or the target being deemed too expensive to inline (e.g. inlining a target with multiple outgoing "Cutoff" calls would introduce more calls to the compilation unit).
+This could be due to inlining budget limitations or the target being deemed too expensive to inline (e.g. inlining a small target with multiple outgoing "Cutoff" calls would just introduce more calls to the compilation unit).
 * Removed - This state means that this call is present in the AST but partial evaluation removed the call.
 This is an advantage over the legacy inlining which made the decisions ahead of time and had no way of noticing such